What is customer segmentation analysis? How can I do that?

 - Items they’ve purchased

 All that concerns before purchasing interests, that is indirect preferences, are mapped in the following bullet points.

 - Time since it's interacted with the last content or product

 - Average frequency (average order in a span time range)

-- Average time they spent in a specific category or in product page
+- The average time they spent in a specific category or in a product page

 - Number of pages per session